malgo-lang/malgo/README.md

 ## Koriel

-Some utilities for Kagami and the implementation of the Core internal representation.
+The implementation of the internal representation.

 ## Malgo